 An alternative is the regional Malmö/Sturup airport (MMX), which has only a few international flights.
 There are airport buses to Lund approximately every hour, mainly adjusted to fit travellers to/from Stockholm.

 Lund is a small city of approximately 100,000 inhabitants, so all of the center is within walking distance.
 You may want to use the bus when you arrive with luggage (see point 6 below), but hardly after that.
-If you do, you can pay with a credit card, but at 35 SEK/ride it is rather expensive.
+If you do, you can pay with a credit card, but at 35 SEK/ride it is rather expensive considering the distances involved.

 Some points of special interest are marked in the map below:

 - The train station, Lund C, where (most of) you arrive.
-There is only one train station in Lund, so no possibility of mistaking.
+There is only one train station in Lund, so no possibility of mistakes.

-- The Astronomy building, at Sölvegatan 27, where lectures and tutorials are held.
-It is easily recognized by being attached to the old water tower, capped by a modern aluminum telescope dome.
+- The Astronomy building, at Sölvegatan 27, where the actual workshop is held.
+It is easily recognized by being attached to the old water tower, capped by a modern aluminium telescope dome.

-- The nearby Theoretical Physics building, at Sölvegatan 14A, where evening discussions are held.
+- The nearby Theoretical Physics building, at Sölvegatan 14A, where the local organisers have their offices.

-- Hotell Concordia, Stålbrogatan 1, where speakers and MCnet senior staff are housed.
+- Hotell Concordia, Stålbrogatan 1, where some of you may be staying.
 This is close to the railway station.
-Breakfast is included.

-- Stop for bus line number 1, which you can take from the train station in the direction "Östra Torn" and get off at the stop "Sparta".
+- Stop for bus line number 1, which you can take from the train station in the direction "Östra Torn" to get off att "Fysiologen" close to the workshop venue, or at "Sparta" close to the University Guest House.
 If you have a train ticket from Copenhagen airport to Lund then it is also valid for this bus trip without any extra cost (but only within an hour of train arrival in Lund).